-Independent taxation also applies to capital gains tax.
-Each spouse is entitled to take advantage of the annual exemption of £11,100 before any capital gains tax has to be paid.
+Independent taxation also applies to CGT.
+Each spouse is entitled to take advantage of the annual exemption of £11,300 before any CGT has to be paid.

 This is advantageous where assets are held jointly and then sold as each spouse can use their annual exemption to save tax.